-The information appearing in our 2019 Proxy Statement under the heading "Security Ownership Of Certain Beneficial Owners And Management And Related Shareholder Matters" is incorporated herein by reference.
+The information appearing in our 2020 Proxy Statement under the heading "Security Ownership Of Certain Beneficial Owners And Management And Related Shareholder Matters" is incorporated herein by reference.

-The following table provides information as of November 30, 2018, regarding compensation plans under which equity securities of the Company are authorized for issuance.
+The following table provides information as of November 30, 2019, regarding compensation plans under which equity securities of the Company are authorized for issuance.

-Number of securities remaining available for Number of securities to be Weighted-average exercise future issuance under equity issued upon exercise of price of outstanding compensation plans outstanding options, options, warrants and rights (excluding securities Plan category warrants and rights (C\$) reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security 222200 holders 20,833,994 \$4.47 25,315,903 Equity compensation plans not approved by security holders Total 20,833,994 \$4.47 25,315,903
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights (C\$) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 14,450,325 \$3.98 34,417,864 Equity compensation plans not approved by security holders Total 14,450,325 \$3.98 34,417,864